 If you are hearing things you are not too happy about, maintain control of your emotions while in the meeting.
 This is an opportunity for you to understand what makes this person tick, if you shut them down or get angry without taking the time to consider the consequences, things could go sideways quick.
 It's best to simply state that you need time to think things through and come back to them.

 Take notes and follow up on your commitments

 Offer praise for their accomplishments either personally or publicly

-Make sure you download the copy Productive One on One's.
+Make sure you download a copy of Productive One on Ones.
 This will give you a plan and suggestions on how to keep the meeting moving and so it's productive.